Pierre Desbassyns de Richemont

 Pierre-Philippe-Alexandre Panon Desbassyns de Richemont (29 January 1833 – 11 November 1912) was a French archaeologist, historian and politician.

 Between 1871 and 1882 he represented French India first in the National Assembly and then in the Senate.

 Birth and family

 Pierre Desbassyns de Richemont was born on 29 January 1833 in Paris.

 He was descended from Augustin Panon (1664–1749), a carpenter who was born in Toulon and emigrated to Réunion in 1689.

 Augustin's son was Augustin Panon (Réunion: 1694–1772), a member of the Pondicherry high council.

-His son was Henri-Paulin Panon Desbassayns (Réunion: 1732–1800), a planter, captain in the Indies battalion and knight of the Order of Saint Louis.
+His son was Henri-Paulin Panon Desbassayns (Réunion: 1732–1800), a planter, captain in the Indies battalion, knight of the Order of Saint Louis and husband of Ombline Desbassayns.

 Henri's son was Pierre's grandfather, Philippe Panon Desbassayns de Richemont, first count of Richemont (Réunion: 1774–1840), an administrator of the Indies and Deputy of the Meuse.

 Pierre's parents were Eugène Panon Desbassayns de Richemont, comte de Richemont (1800–1859) and Athénaïs Claire Joséphine Grâce Dupont de l'Etang (1809–1848).

 His father, born in Paris, was Governor of the Comptoirs des Indes.